hallambaker/PHB-Build-Tools/Libraries/Goedel.Cryptography/CryptographyLibraries.md

 ::Base class for all cryptographic keys, whether symmetric or asymmetric.

+:CryptoProvider

+::Base class for all classes that perform operations on *CryptoData* using a *Key*

+:CryptoProcessor

+::Base class for CryptoDataEncoder and CryptoDecoder

 :CryptoData

 ::Base class for all ciphertext, plaintext and associated data.

-:CryptoProvider

-::Base class for all classes that perform operations on *CryptoData* using a *Key*

 ##Initialization